 GO Quest is a droneship support ship.
 The vessel carries equipment and crew to support offshore landings on SpaceX droneships.
 GO Quest has supported every droneship landing attempt in the Atlantic Ocean up until September 2021.
 The vessel was later repositioned to California to support a resurgence in Pacific Ocean recovery operations, where it remains in the role into 2023.

-Although dependant on mission requirements, OCISLY will leave port up to 5 days ahead of launch day.
+Although dependant on mission requirements, the SpaceX droneship will leave port up to 7 days ahead of launch day.
 GO Quest will then typically leave port up to 36 hours later and meet with the droneship at the mission landing zone a few days later.

-The deck of GO Quest is filled with antennas and containers housing electrical equipment.
-These are used during landings to relay booster telemetry and for general communication.
+The deck of GO Quest is filled with a large amount of communication equipment, including a large radar dish antenna.
+These are used during landing attempts to relay booster telemetry and also for general communication.